hongkongkiwi/pimatic-hongkong-pollution/README.md

 #### Pollution Readings Device

-This allows you to show all pollution readings for a specific area such as (PM2.5,PM10,NO2,SO2,O3,CO)[docs/Air_Quality_Readings.md].
+This allows you to show all pollution readings for a specific area such as [PM2.5,PM10,NO2,SO2,O3,CO](docs/Air_Quality_Readings.md).

 The most important setting is which reporting station to use.
-(Click here)[docs/Monitoring_Stations.md] for more information about which reporting station to use for your district.
+[Click here](docs/Monitoring_Stations.md) for more information about which reporting station to use for your district.

 ```json
 {